-By the end of Year 8, for 70 to 85% of our students to achieve at or above phase 3 in mathematics and statistics.
+By the end of Year 8, for 80% of our students to achieve at or above phase 3 in mathematics and statistics.
 To lift and accelerate the students who have entered school below and well Phase 3 in the curriculum.

 Actions Regulation 9(1)(b) Who is Responsible Regulation 9(1)(c) Resources Required Regulation 9(1)(c) Timeframe How will you measure success?
 Regulation 9(1)(d) Learning is connected to the lives of the students in a meaningful way.
 Each student has a strong voice in their learning.
 Learning is student focused.
 Regular feed- back and feed- forward is given to each student orally and in writing (student workbooks) Each student is provided with regular, evidence based purposeful and direct instruction.
 Each student learns in a stimulating and supportive environment.
 Every student is made to feel valued.
 All home class and specialist teachers led by team leaders, associate principal and deputy principals.
 Principal.
-Teaching resources covering licenses and materials for all curriculum areas \$98,200.00 (see 2024 budget) Capital expenditure for equipment and tools. \$20,00.00 Science equipment: \$10,000.00 School owned chromebooks purchased to replace worn out stock: \$35,203.00 Chromebook charging trolleys: \$7,000.00 Classroom furniture replacement: \$18,000.00 Large TV's for three break out rooms in block A: \$2,000.00 2024 school year.
-All teachers demonstrate they are accountable for ensuring that every student in their class makes good progress against school goals and expectations.
-All teachers use formative assessment to inform teaching practice.
-Summative and formative assessment evidence gathered for each student on their learning needs and their progress in core curriculum areas.
+Teaching resources covering licenses and materials for all curriculum areas from operational expenses: \$103,200.00 (see 2025 budget) Capital expenditure for equipment and tools: \$111,110.00 ICT equipment replacement: \$56,875.00 Classroom furniture replacement: \$18,000.00 Total expenditure on curriculum delivery resources: \$271,185.00 2025 school year.
+1. All teachers demonstrate they are accountable for ensuring that every student in their class makes good progress against school goals and expectations.
+2. All teachers use formative assessment to inform teaching practice.
+3. Summative and formative assessment evidence gathered for each student on their learning needs and their progress in core curriculum areas.
 (English, Mathematics and Statistics.)

 Each student's culture and ethnicity is recognised, valued and they feel included.
-Each student experiences positive relationships with his / her teacher (s) Large TV's for four new classrooms: \$4000.00 Focussed learning programmes based on student needs evident in each class.
+Focussed learning programmes based on student needs evident in each class.
+Each student experiences positive relationships with his / her teacher (s) 5.
 Te Mātaiaho, the refreshed NZ 10.
-Each student is taught all areas of the NZ curriculum. curriculum learning areas of English, Mathematics and Statistics are being 11.
-Each student is achieving and progressing in their learning. implemented and assessed from the start of 2025.
-12 Te Mātaiaho, the refreshed NZ curriculum, is phased in school wide by 2025
+Each student is taught all areas of the NZ curriculum. curriculum learning areas of English, Mathematics and Statistics are being Each student is achieving and progressing in their learning. implemented and assessed from the start of 2025.
+12 Te Mātaiaho, the refreshed NZ curriculum, is phased in school wide in accordance with the national roll out.
+13 Priority is given to delivering a new Structured Mathermatics programme using Ministry of Education resources and board funded resources.